A commie bastard’s guide to navigating workplace treachery.

 Don’t use study drugs

-Not only is it unethical to unnaturally outperform our peers, it’s stripping away at our humanity.
+Not only is it dishonorable to unnaturally outperform our peers, it’s stripping away at our humanity.
 Maybe it’s the Huxley in me but I don’t want to live in a world where employers reap the benefits of my drug-addled mind.

 If we keep changing our brain chemistry to optimize ourselves within this flawed system, we’re inviting the science fiction dystopia we all fear so much.